codeforamerica/vita-min/doc/environments-and-deployment.md

 Once a release has been tagged, you'll want to push the tag to GitHub:

 `git push --tags`

-After this, the commit will begin processing (and deploying) in CircleCI.

-To issue a release from Github, use the same naming convention, but begin by clicking the 'releases' button on the main page.
-Github provides useful documentation [here](https://help.github.com/en/github/administering-a-repository/managing-releases-in-a-repository).

 ## Manual Deployment